Companies that use AllBound

 Analyzed and validated by Henley Wing Chiu

-AllBound We detected 75 customers using AllBound and 14 companies that churned or ended their trial.
-The most common industry is Software Development (59%) and the most common company size is 201-500 employees (40%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+AllBound We detected 77 companies using AllBound and 14 companies that churned.
+The most common industry is Software Development (58%) and the most common company size is 201-500 employees (39%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login